-Note: If using provisional fixation of the two K-wires from the drill guide step, apply the inserter cap over the provisional fixation K-wires to guide the TMC implant into the pre-drilled holes in the bone.

-12. While lightly squeezing the inserter arms, manually remove the inserter cap to release the pre-loaded implant.
-Manually unthread the inserter arms from the implant to remove them.
-Proper implant placement can be confirmed on fluoroscopy.

-Note: A T15 driver can be used to remove the inserter arms if additional grip is required.

-- 13. Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 14.
-Remove any remaining K-wires.
+- 11. While lightly squeezing the threaded rods, manually remove the inserter cap to release the pre-loaded TMC compression implant.
+Remove the threaded rods from the implant manually.
+If required, use the appropriate instrumentation to aid with removal of the threaded rods.
+Proper implant placement can be confirmed on fluoroscopy. - 12.
+Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 13.
+Remove any remaining instrumentation and/or provisional fixation.